geritol/write-guard/README.md

 ## Usage

-Write-guard is designed to enforce file level write access for monorepos that have protected `master` branches with
+Write-guard is designed to enforce file level write access for monorepos that have protected default branches (usually `main` or `master`) with

 - Restrict push enabled
 - Require status checks to pass before merging